toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ## The secret(s) of my success

-Both in my bootcamp cohort and amongst my acquaintances, I've seen people struggle to find tech jobs, or else wash out of the industry entirely.
-My relative success owes in my opinion to several factors, technical talent being the lesser among them.
+Both in my bootcamp cohort and among my acquaintances, I've seen people struggle to find tech jobs, or else wash out of the industry entirely.

-If there's a single reason why I've been able to build myself a career as a developer, it's because I enjoy making things with code.
+My relative success owes in my opinion to the fact that I simply enjoy making things with code.

 Banging my head for hours against a difficult coding problem, then breaking through that difficulty, is intensely satisfying to me.
 I can spend 6 or 8 or 10 hours working in this mode and feel good about it at the end of the day.

 Programming has never been intuitive for me, nor has any other activity involving high levels of abstraction.
-In high school, I barely passed trigonometry and bowed out of calculus entirely; I majored in English Literature in college, satisfying my school's STEM requirement by taking Intro to Statistics and passing based on the strength of an essay I turned in for extra credit.
+In high school, I barely passed trigonometry and bowed out of calculus entirely; I majored in English Literature in college, and only passed the required Intro to Statistics course on the strength of an essay I turned in for extra credit.

 That I have had meager success as a software engineer owes largely to the fact that I enjoy doing it.